 Nikon makes two Nikon Z models.
 The Nikon Z50 is a smaller APS-C camera, the Z5 (above) is a new, cheaper alternative, while the the Z 6 is more of a serious/pro model.
 The Z6 has 24 megapixels, while the more expensive Z 7 has 46 megapixels.
 Normally, we'd always say more is better, but the Z 6 has a lot going for it besides its lower price tag.
-For a start, it has a faster continuous shooting speed than the Z 7, better image quality at high ISO settings and the ability to capture uncropped 4K video – so your angle of view doesn't become narrower when you switch to video capture.
+For a start, it has a faster continuous shooting speed than the Z 7, better image quality at high ISO settings and the ability to capture oversampled uncropped 4K video, so you get the best detail rendition and no 'crop factor' with your lenses.
 On paper, the 24.5-megapixel sensor of the Z 6 appears to offer no advantage over smaller and cheaper APS-C cameras, but the sensor's extra size means its images are much crisper and cleaner, especially at higher ISO settings.
 Is it better than the Nikon D750, Nikon's good but ageing 24-megapixel full frame DSLR?
 Yes, and by some margin; it's just pricier.
 Indeed, it's not the cheapest full frame camera on our list, but the Z 6 is the first one that's a properly modern camera designed for serious users and professionals.

 Read more: Nikon Z6 review